Fiat Seicento

 The Fiat Seicento (Type 187) is a city car produced by the Italian company Fiat, introduced at the end of 1997 as a replacement for the Fiat Cinquecento, although it was also based on the Cinquecento.
 The Seicento did not differ much from its predecessor, retaining the same engines, chassis and general dimensions, although it did gain a minor 90 mm in length (total length of 3,340 mm).

 Like its predecessors, the Cinquecento and Polski Fiat 126, the Seicento was built in Fiat's factory in Tychy, Poland.

-From March 1998 to April 2004, 1.1 million units of the Seicento had been produced.
+By April 2004, 1.1 million units of the Seicento had been produced.
 The Seicento name comes from the Italian word for 600; the Seicento is the spiritual successor to the Fiat 600.
 The car was rebadged as the 600 to celebrate the 50th anniversary of the original model.

 Euro NCAP performance

 In Euro NCAP crash tests, the Fiat Seicento was only awarded a 1.5 star rating, and fractionally beat the worst contenders in the history of Euro NCAP, namely the Rover 100 (a restyled Rover Metro, in turn directly based on the Austin Metro) and the original Chrysler Voyager MPV.
 By comparison, another small car, the Smart Fortwo, earned three stars in the crash test.